Yes. The network you are connected to is displayed in the table using a bold font.

 No. WiFi Explorer is required to use Apple's official framework for Wi-Fi scanning, CoreWLAN, and this framework does not recognize external wireless adapters.
 Support for externals Wi-Fi adapters may be added in the future, but at the moment only the built-in Wi-Fi adapter is supported.

-In the channels graph, "solid" lines represent infrastructure or managed networks, while "dashed" lines represent ad-hoc networks, also known as computer-to-computer networks.
+"Solid" lines represent infrastructure or managed networks, while "dashed" lines represent ad-hoc networks, also known as computer-to-computer networks.

-In the channels graph, the shape represents the spectral signature of the physical layer and modulation type supported by a wireless network.
+The shape represents the spectral signature of the physical layer and modulation type supported by a wireless network.
 A "parabolic" shape is used to denote HR-DSSS BPSK (High-Rate Direct Sequence Spread Spectrum with Binary Phase-Shift Keying), this is, wireless networks with supported data rates up to 11 Mbps (e.g. 802.11b when operating at 1, 2, 5.5 and 11 Mbps data rates).
 The "trapezoidal" shape corresponds to physical layer and modulation types that make possible wireless networks with supported data rates greater than 11 Mbps.
 Find out more about modulation types here.

 WiFi Explorer is not a network discovery tool.
 WiFi Explorer only scans and displays the information of the wireless routers and access points that can be found within range of the computer running the application.
 It cannot detect or display information of client devices such as your laptop, iPad, etc.

 Not exactly.
-In addition to what you get when doing "Option + Click" on the system's Wi-Fi icon, WiFi Signal also gives you noise levels, Signal-to-Noise Ratio, signal quality ratings (excellent, good, poor, very poor, extremely poor), channel ratings, and channel recommendations.
+In addition to what you get when doing "Option+Click" on the system's Wi-Fi icon, WiFi Signal also gives you noise levels, Signal-to-Noise Ratio, signal quality ratings (excellent, good, poor, very poor, extremely poor), channel ratings, and channel recommendations.
 WiFi Signal can also display signal strength and noise as %, which is sometimes easier to understand than dBm values.

 It means one of three things: